Diagnostics and Optimization of Hard (HDD) and Solid-State (SSD) Drives

 • The temperature of a drive is above the recommended value

-SMARTHDD evaluates disk performance, defragments file systems and detects fake drives.
-The unique algorithm of the program detects the manufacturer of an SSD controller even for those SATA solid-state drives that are unknown to the program, which in turn means the program can interpret S.M.A.R.T. attributes correctly in all cases.
+SMARTHDD evaluates disk performance, defragments file systems, and detects fake drives.
+The unique algorithm of the program detects the manufacturer of an SSD controller even for those SATA solid-state drives that are unknown to the program, which means the program can interpret S.M.A.R.T. attributes correctly in all cases.

-SMARTHDD software allows adjusting the characteristics of hard drive and solid-state drives by modifying the positioning speed of magnetic heads (AAM) and fine-tuning power consumption (APM).
+SMARTHDD software allows for adjusting the characteristics of hard and solid-state drives by modifying the positioning speed of magnetic heads (AAM) and fine-tuning power consumption (APM).

-Equipped with the S.M.A.R.T. technology, SMARTHDD invokes the built-in self-diagnosis of disk drives.
-Quick self-diagnosis checks electronic components and the drive head positioning system, this takes about 1-2 minutes.
-Complete self-diagnosis additionally checks the information storage, this could take up to several hours for high capacity hard drives.
-The built-in self-diagnosis is performed by the drive itself completely in the background, and, therefore it doesn't affect the performance of the computer.
-Storage analysis runs at the maximum possible speed of the drive which means the test goes quickly even for those disks that are connected to the appliance via slow interfaces like USB.
+Equipped with S.M.A.R.T. technology, SMARTHDD invokes the built-in self-diagnosis of disk drives.
+Quick self-diagnosis checks electronic components and the drive head positioning system; this takes about 1-2 minutes.
+Complete self-diagnosis additionally checks the information storage, which could take up to several hours for high-capacity hard drives.
+The built-in self-diagnosis is performed by the drive itself completely in the background, and therefore it doesn't affect the performance of the computer.
+Storage analysis runs at the maximum possible speed of the drive, which means the test goes quickly even for those disks that are connected to the computer via slow interfaces like USB.

 SMARTHDD displays drive temperature in the taskbar notification area.
 To save screen space, the program can be configured to display the temperature of the drive generating the most heat only.
-If the temperature exceeds the maximum recommended by the manufacturer, the value turns red, otherwise, the program displays it in green.
-If the program cannot obtain the value of the recommended temperature maximum set by the manufacturer based on drive specifications, it uses the temperature of 55°C (131°F) for HDD and 70°C (158°F) for SSD as the maximum.
+If the temperature exceeds the maximum recommended by the manufacturer, the value turns red; otherwise, the program displays it in green.
+If the program cannot obtain the value of the maximum recommended temperature set by the manufacturer based on drive specifications, it uses 55°C (131°F) for HDD and 70°C (158°F) for SSD as the maximum.

-SMARTHDD is compatible with Microsoft Windows 7-11 and consumes a minimum amount of RAM and CPU resources, without using third-party libraries other than WinAPI.
+SMARTHDD is compatible with Microsoft Windows 7-11 and consumes a minimal amount of RAM and CPU resources, without using third-party libraries other than WinAPI.